Counterfactual Modeling with Fine-Tuned LLMs for Health Intervention Design and Sensor Data Augmentation: DISCUSSION

 \section{\textbf{DISCUSSION}}

 This study presents the first systematic evaluation of LLM-generated counterfactuals for intervention design and data augmentation in sensor-derived health datasets.
 We evaluate multiple LLM families—GPT-4o, BioMistral-7B, and LLaMA-3.1-8B—in both pretrained and fine-tuned configurations, demonstrating that fine-tuned LLaMA achieves an average 19.9\% F1 recovery across three scarcity conditions when 50\% of labels are removed.
 This represents a substantial improvement in classifier robustness under label scarcity while providing interpretable, domain-aligned explanations that traditional CF methods cannot offer.
+Since the framework does not depend on model internals, it is inherently robust to the rapid evolution of LLMs, and newer models can be incorporated in a plug-and-play manner to further improve performance.
+We follow standard counterfactual evaluation practice by reporting validity, distance/proximity, sparsity, and plausibility as the primary CF-quality metrics.
+Additional criteria such as robustness to perturbations, noise sensitivity, and personalized feasibility constraints are important but depend on the downstream classifier, user-specific restrictions, or human-in-the-loop feedback; therefore, we treat them as future extensions rather than primary metrics in this static post-hoc setting.

 Our comparative analysis reveals a critical distinction between LLM-based and optimization-based approaches: while traditional methods (DiCE, CFNOW, NICE) frequently modify clinically intractable features such as sleep architecture, fine-tuned LLMs prioritize actionable variables—average steps, glucose metrics (Avg CGM, TIR\%), and hyperglycemia frequency—that reflect realistic behavioral interventions.
 Latent-space visualizations confirm that fine-tuned LLaMA produces semantically coherent CFs aligned with the target class manifold, addressing a key limitation of existing methods.